Germany brush off Portugal as World Cup 2023 beckons | DW | 30.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Three goals in the first half hour helped Germany to a win in Portugal that takes them a step closer to World Cup 2023.
+Three goals in the first half hour helped Germany to a win in Portugal that takes them a step closer to the Women's World Cup.
 It may not have been as emphatic as recent victories but Germany have now won six in a row.

 It looked their toughest qualifying assignment so far.
 But Martina Voss Tecklenburg's team took control early in Faro, before keeping Portugal at arm's length in a straightforward win that lifts them five points above their opponents.